 They host an annual Autumn Festival, which operates on weekends in September and October in the on-site Smilin’ Barn.
 They offer both apple picking and pumpkin choosing, and there are train rides, pony rides, and hayrides that kids will love.
 The barn also has a café serving homey, comforting food items like pulled pork sandwiches, chicken pot pie, and their famous cider donuts.

 There’s also laser tag and a corn maze for your more adventurous kiddos.

 - Address: 1545 Main St, Mukwonago, WI 53149

 - Hours: 9:00-18:00, every day; pumpkin patch open weekends 10:00-17:00 until October 26th

 - Admission: Free general admission; apple and pumpkin picking subject to size and amount; activities based on age and range from $4-$8 (free for children under two years old).

 8. Polly’s Pumpkin Patch

 Polly’s Pumpkin Patch is a family-owned farm and market just outside of Chilton.
-Having opened just in 2003, it has quickly grown to one of the best pumpkin patches in the area for fall activities and family fun.
+Having opened just in 2003, it has quickly grown into one of the best pumpkin patches in the area for fall activities and family fun.

 They have over 40 varieties of pumpkins and gourds in every size and color imaginable that you can select for your fall home decor.
 Some pumpkins are as heavy as 100 pounds.
 Aside from pumpkins, you can also find hay bales, dried corn, and other decorations for sale.
-There is also a 15-acre corn maze, 40-foot slide, hayrides, petting zoo, and corn cannons.
+There is also a 15-acre corn maze, a 40-foot slide, hayrides, a petting zoo, and corn cannons.

 The on-site farm store sells a variety of food items, some homemade and some from local Wisconsin suppliers.
 Things like freshly baked pies and other baked goods, local honey, pure maple syrup, jams, pickled vegetables, and local cheese curds are just some of what you can find in the shop.